 DSS/LPAs need to establish a procedure for managing the waiting list.
 Children are removed from waiting lists as funding or child care spaces become available.
 When reducing the waiting list, families must be removed in accordance with federal, state, and local policy.
-DSS/LPA's have three (3) opportunities for removing families from the waiting list:
+The DSS/LPA must notify waitlist applicants in writing informing them that they may come in to apply for services.
+Applicants shall have thirty (30) calendar days to submit an application to the DSS/LPA.
+If the parent/RA does not apply by that deadline, the child care worker must manually remove the child from the waiting list.
+Refer to SCCA - Managing the Waiting List Job Aid for further instructions.